ceu-arduino/driver-gpio/README.md

 ## Introduction

-A GPIO pin can be controlled as either an `input` or `output` pin:
+In Arduino, a GPIO pin can be controlled as either an input or output pin:

 - Input digital pins are readable as `high` or `low`.
 - Output digital pins are writable as `high` or `low`.
-- Some pins also support `PWM` output.
+- Some pins also support `PWM` output with values between `0` and `255`.

 In Céu-Arduino, output pins must be [declared][declaration] as `output` external events.

 A pin can be declared individually, e.g.:

 ```